ON THIS PAGE: You will learn about the different types of treatments doctors use for children with retinoblastoma. Use

 When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
 After this testing is done, you and your child’s doctor will talk about your treatment options.
 If retinoblastoma returns after treatment, the treatment plan depends on where the cancer recurred and how aggressive the new tumor is.
 The doctor may recommend surgery, radiation therapy, chemotherapy, and/or focal measures, such as photocoagulation, thermotherapy, or cryotherapy (see above).
 The doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-People with recurrent cancer and their families often experience emotions such as disbelief or fear.
+People with recurrent cancer and their families sometimes experience emotions such as disbelief or fear.
 Parents are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

 If treatment does not work

 Although treatment is successful for most children with retinoblastoma, sometimes it is not.
 If a child’s cancer cannot be cured or controlled, this is called advanced or terminal cancer.
 This diagnosis is stressful, and advanced cancer may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.